-If an electron is photon structures filling the channels of an axis, only half of them will be visible for any line of view, as the others, like our ideal paper sheets, will be invisible because they are being viewed edge on.
+Now if an electron is photons filling the channels of an axis, they have two different directions at right angles to vibrate into, so only half of them will be visible for any line of view, as the others, like ideal paper sheets, will be invisible edge on.
 If one photon is 100% visible, another at right angles will be 0%, for one that projects 99% there is another that projects only 1%, and so on.
-If only half an electron’s photons register with us, we can only measure half its spin and so say it half spins.
+This is because photons can vibrate in two orthogonal directions not one.

 Note 1.
 For a photon moving in direction X, its quantum amplitude Q vibrates in plane QX, so the structure QX can spin.